dyalog-training/2025-ListsWorkshop/docs/exercises.md

 ```

 ## Reverse
-Create a function `Reverse` that reverses each word.
+Define a function `Reverse` that reverses each word.

 ```
       Reverse 'SOLID' 'READ' 'ANGLE'